 General Introduction to Ethical Principles

-Ethics in human research are broadly understood as principles of right and wrong in the interaction between researchers and subjects/participants.
-Historically, research has been a vehicle for the exploitation of or harm toward marginalized communities, wherein traditional research paradigms firmly place institutions and researchers as arbiters of expertise and discoverers of knowledge, often at the expense of communities who are involved as “subjects.”
-In contrast to such extractive modes of research, CER situates communities and community organizations in a central role in every stage of the research process, and sound ethical principles guide the entirety of the project.
-Given the enhanced and complex relationship between communities, researchers, and institutions in CER, ethical principles are vital to any CER project.
+Historically, research has been a vehicle for the exploitation of or harm toward marginalized communities, wherein traditional research paradigms firmly place institutions and university researchers as experts and discoverers of knowledge, often at the expense of communities who are involved as “subjects.”
+In contrast to such extractive modes of research, CER situates communities and community organizations in a central role in every stage of the research process.
+Ethical principles are central to a model that is being created for a better balance between University researchers and communities.

 - Respect for persons,

 (2) First Nations Principles of OCAP, as laid out by the First Nations Information Governance Centre (FNIGC), are:

 An additional resource that informs our principles is the “Toolbox of Research Principles in an Aboriginal Context” (2018) which lays out the following priorities: respect, fairness, reciprocity, collaboration, and culture.